santabasnet/Custom-Data-Piepline-in-Java/README.md

 ### Usage: Data Pipeline 1
 -----
 It transforms given text with three rules R1, R2 and R2.
+R1 transforms the text to upper case, R2 transforms the text to lowercase and finally R3 transforms the text in init-caps.

 -----
 ```Java
         private static String TMP_STRING = "heLLo World !";